sensu/sensu-docs/content/sensu-core/2.0/reference/checks.md

 {{< /note >}}

-At every execution of a check command – regardless of success or failure – the Sensu client publishes the check’s result for eventual handling by the **event processor** (i.e. the Sensu backend.)
+At every execution of a check command – regardless of success or failure – the Sensu agent publishes the check’s result for eventual handling by the **event processor** (i.e. the Sensu backend.)

 ### Check token substitution